KIESHA B. FREE | Cultural Catalyst

 Be Rooted

-Through grassroots leadership, board service, storytelling, and community activation, Kiesha works to bridge the gap between culture and care, using her platform to elevate voices, mobilize resources, and shape more equitable, joyful systems of belonging.
+Her work is informed by her expertise in business development, culture strategy, executive communications, and people operations along with her belief in the power of artistry to fuel movements.
+Through grassroots leadership, board service, and community activation, Kiesha works to bridge the gap between dominant culture and human care, using her platform to elevate voices, mobilize resources, and shape more equitable, joyful systems of belonging.

 HEY, BLACK SEATTLE!